The Origins of the Bulk flow: Testing theory with averages

+The velocities from \citet{McaJasAta25} already assume a fixed $\beta$ and provide a good match with the CF4 bin averages without the need for any additional scaling.
+The $H_0$ value obtained using both models is consistent with that determined by the calibration of the CF4 \citep{CF4-full}, with somewhat smaller uncertainties, and consistent with each other to a high precision.
+Note that this estimate of $H_0$ is specifically the value that should be used with the CF4 to calculate peculiar velocities; our analysis does not include an examination of various systematics that would be necessary in a general estimation of $H_0$.

-One might be concerned that this analysis ignores radial flows in the data, which can mimic variations in the Hubble constant.
-However, since we weigh by uncertainty, which generally grows with distance, our weighted average are dominated by nearby objects.
+One might be concerned that this analysis ignores radial inflows or outflows, which can mimic variations in the Hubble constant.
+However, since we weigh by uncertainty, which generally grows with distance, our weighted averages are dominated by nearby objects.
 Since any radial flow must vanish at the origin, it is unlikely that radial flows would have a significant effect on our analysis.
 A radial flow near our position would also imply that we are at the center of either a void or an overdensity, which is both unlikely and not supported by any observational evidence we are aware of.

 In order to test that Eq.~\ref{eq:vi} holds equally well for deeper objects, we can institute a minimum distance cutoff $R_{min}$ and only average only objects beyond the cutoff.
-In Fig.~\ref{fig:v_int_avg-g120} we show the same weighted averages but this time only for objects at distances $r> 120h^{-1}$Mpc.
-Here we use the same best fit values of $\beta$ and $H_o$ as in Fig.~\ref{fig:v_int_avg}.
+In Fig.~\ref{fig:v_int_avg-g120} (Fig.~\ref{fig:v_int_avg-g120-mant}) we show the same weighted averages but this time only for objects at distances $r> 120h^{-1}$Mpc.
+Here we use the same best fit values of $\beta$ and $H_0$ as in Fig.~\ref{fig:v_int_avg} (Fig.~\ref{fig:v_int_avg-mant} with only best fit $H_0$).
 Farther away objects apparently average to the same line as nearby objects, suggesting that radial flows are not having a significant effect on our averages.

-Figs.~\ref{fig:v_int_avg} and ~\ref{fig:v_int_avg-g120} show a good match between the averages and the $v_{int}$ bin values for our best fit $\beta$ and $H_o$, thus supporting our velocity model.
-The level of agreement is particularly striking given that the internal velocities were calculated from mass distributions inferred from redshift surveys and the CF4 peculiar velocities were calculated using a combination of redshift and distance estimates.
-The agreement between them thus gives us confidence that both methods are accurately estimating velocities.
+Figs.~\ref{fig:v_int_avg} and ~\ref{fig:v_int_avg-g120} show a good match between the averages and the $v_{int}$ bin values for our best fit $\beta$ and $H_0$, thus supporting our velocity model (the same holds for Figs.~\ref{fig:v_int_avg-mant} and ~\ref{fig:v_int_avg-g120-mant} with only best fit $H_0$).
+The level of agreement is particularly striking given that the internal velocities for both \citet{CarTurLav15} and \citet{McaJasAta25} were calculated from mass distributions inferred from redshift surveys and the CF4 peculiar velocities were calculated using a combination of redshift and distance estimates.
+The agreement between them gives us confidence that both methods are accurately estimating velocities, and confirms other studies that make these comparisons using different methods (see \eg, \cite{SaiColMag,StiDesDev25}).